 A Large Collection of Useful jQuery Utils

-A Large Collection of Useful jQuery UtilsjQuery is a fantastic library but it needs to stay lean and small by providing only the most commonly need features.
+jQuery is a fantastic library but it needs to stay lean and small by providing only the most commonly need features.
 However there are many other little utilities that I have used frequently enough and found myself always rewriting them, so I started collecting them into a little library.
-Many of these are just little shortcuts to code I find myself constantly typing out, but don’t think of it as a whole library you need to load into your code.
-Just take the pieces you need and leave the pieces you don’t need.
+Many of these are just little shortcuts to code I find myself constantly typing out, but don't think of it as a whole library you need to load into your code.
+Just take the pieces you need and leave the pieces you don't need.

 Note that I have wrapped many of these functions into jQuery although that is not required and other than the $.postJSON and $.stop() methods these functions can be used in any JavaScript library or just standalone all together.